What Is a Statement of Cash Flows and How to Create and Analyze It

 How to prepare a cash flow statement

-Our cash flow forecast template (available in PDF and Excel formats for download) will help you detail the cash coming into and going out of your business on a monthly basis so you can forecast future surpluses and shortfalls.
+Our cash flow forecast template (available in PDF formats for download) will help you detail the cash coming into and going out of your business on a monthly basis so you can forecast future surpluses and shortfalls.
 This is a valuable measure of strength, profitably, and the long-term outlook of your company.
 It can also help determine whether your company has enough cash and liquidity to pay for expenses.

 How to use the cash flow forecast template